codesplinta/busser/README.md

 - `useHttpSignals()`: used to setup events for when async http requests are started or ended.
 - `useIsDOMElementVisibleOnScreen()`: used to determine if an intersection observer has targeted a DOM element at the intersection threshold.
 - `useTextFilteredList()`: used to filter a list (array) of things based on a search text being typed into an input.
-- `useEffectCallback()`: used to ensure a stable reference for a callback within a ReactJS component
+- `useEffectCallback()`: used to ensure a stable reference for a callback within a ReactJS component.
-- `useLockBodyScroll()`: used to disable scroll on the body tag of a web page
+- `useLockBodyScroll()`: used to disable scroll on the body tag of a web page.
-- `useWindowSize()`: used to keep track of the width and height of the browser window
+- `useWindowSize()`: used to keep track of the width and height of the browser window.
-- `useStateUpdatesWithHistory()`: used to provide a set of changes made to state over time as an array of history entries
+- `useStateUpdatesWithHistory()`: used to provide a set of changes made to state over time as an array of history entries.
-- `useBroswserNetworkStatus()`: used to report the network status innformation of a web browser
+- `useBroswserNetworkStatus()`: used to report the network status innformation of a web browser.
+- `useEffectMemo()`: used to ensure that the dependecy array though containing unstable references does not result in unstable reference.
 - `useGeolocation()`: used to ...

 ### API details